 - a few logo proposals based on what the product was supposed to do

 This one immediately struck a chord:

 It perfectly captures what this product is: a Compiuta’s cyan hexagon represents the data collector, six orange triangles pointing inwards mimick data coming from every direction flowing into it.

 And it is an hexagon-shaped connector between the field and the cloud: this is where the name connhex comes from.

 It also shares a subtle family feeling Compiuta’s identity: here’s why the cyan and why Connhex’s logo font is almost identical to Compiuta’s.
 Details really matter after all.

 Are you happy with choosing Connhex?

 Yes, 100%.
-Sure, there’s still a bit of friction in its pronunciation and especially Italians tend to miss the “h” when spelling it.
+Sure, there’s still a bit of friction in its pronounciation and especially Italians tend to miss the “h” when spelling it.
 But sometimes you just need to accept something good enough, especially if there are more important things to care about.
 Plus, after you stick for long enough with a name, it starts to grow on you.

 That’s why we are totally satisfied with choosing Connhex and have moved on to working heads down and making it better.